SecretPasta/UE5.4_MultiplayerPlugin/README.md

-# UE5.4_MultiplayerPlugin
+# Unreal Engine 5.4 Multiplayer Plugin
-The source code for a MP plugin for UE5.4 part of "Unreal Engine 5 C++ Multiplayer Shooter" course
+The source code for the Multiplayer plugin for Unreal Engine 5.4.
+This plugin was made as part of the "Unreal Engine 5 C++ Multiplayer Shooter" course on udemy.
+The version used in this code is 5.4.1